• Skip to primary navigation

 Spaghetti topped with sauteed garlic and chopped parsley.

-Making your spaghetti aglio e olio
+What does spaghetti aglio e olio taste like?

-What else can I add?
+What else can I add to spaghetti aglio e olio?

 Spaghetti topped with sauteed garlic and chopped parsley.